lpellegr/noticeable-api-samples/README.md

 In the above command `YOUR_ACCESS_TOKEN` and `YOUR_GRAPHQL_PAYLOAD` must be replaced by your own values:

-- `YOUR_ACCESS_TOKEN`: As a project owner, you can create or retrieve one [from your dashboard](https://noticeable.io/api/tokens).
+- `YOUR_ACCESS_TOKEN`: As a project owner, you can create or retrieve an Access Token [from your dashboard](https://noticeable.io/api/tokens).
-- `YOUR_GRAPHQL_PAYLOAD`: Your GraphQL payload.
-For instance, the content from one of the `.graphql` files provided in this repository.
+- `YOUR_GRAPHQL_PAYLOAD`: For instance, the content from one of the `.graphql` files provided in this repository (you need to escape double quotes inside double quotes).

 **Note**: GET requests have the benefit of hitting a powerful global Content Delivery Network (CDN) to make your requests as fast as possible.
 However, updates to any data accessed by the API may take up to 5 minutes to propagate.